nsaylan/Cohort-19/devops/README.md

 ## Rules & Policy

-- This repo is read only for Students of Clarusway.
+- This repo is read-only for Clarusway students.

-- Every material within this repo is meant for building portfolios of students.
+- Every material within this repo is meant to build students' portfolios.

-- Solution of the projects, hands-on trainings or coding challenges will not be shared within this repo.
+- Solution of the projects, hands-on training, or coding challenges will not be shared within this repo.

-- Students of Clarusway can clone/download this repo to get the latest materials related to their trainings.
+- Students of Clarusway can clone/download this repo to get the latest materials related to their training.

 - After cloning or downloading this repo, students are recommended to create their own local relevant repos and work on them.